Skip to content

 UNet is a convolutional neural network (CNN)-based model for medical image segmentation, proposed by Ronneberger et al. in 2015.
 In this article, we will briefly introduce training a UNet model on a brain tumor medical image segmentation dataset using the PyTorch framework, while monitoring the training process with SwanLab to achieve intelligent localization of lesion areas or organ structures.

-Code: Full code available in Section 5 or on Github
+Code: Full code available in Section 5 or on GitHub

 Training Logs: Unet-Medical-Segmentation - SwanLab